sourcegraph/cody/vscode/test/benchmark/README.md

 `BENCHMARK_ACCESS_TOKEN`: The authentication token to provide to the endpoint.

-`BENCHMARK_DATASET`: The dataset directory to benchmark against.
-Scoped within the `./datasets` directory.
+`BENCHMARK_DATASET`: The path to the dataset directory to benchmark against, relative to the current directory.
-Can either be a specific case, e.g. `BENCHMARK_DATASET=api-invocation/internal-api-closed-file-multiple-args`, or multiple cases e.g. `BENCHMARK_DATASET=api-invocation`.
-Defaults to all datasets.
+Can either be a specific case, e.g. `BENCHMARK_DATASET=./test/benchmark/datasets/api-invocation/internal-api-closed-file-multiple-args`, or multiple cases e.g. `BENCHMARK_DATASET=./test/benchmark/datasets/api-invocation`.
+Defaults to all datasets within `./test/benchmark/datasets`.

 `BENCHMARK_COMPARE_WITH`: An alternative extension to benchmark against the same dataset.
 Will be downloaded from the VS Code marketplace before the tests start.
 Case-by-case comparisons can be viewed in the console after the tests have finished executing. e.g. `BENCHMARK_COMPARE_WITH=GitHub.copilot`